rRodrigoAM/ml-knn-starterpack/README.md

-# 📝 Portfolio ML Analyzer
+# 📝 Machine Learning KNN starterpack

 This is a Python project showcasing two simple machine learning examples: a linear regression model for housing prices and a K-nearest neighbors classifier for the Iris dataset.